Tinnitus Treatment in Singapore

-Ear infections can cause tinnitus.
-Therefore, it is important to keep your ears clean.
-You can do so by removing ear wax and cleaning your earplugs or hearing aids regularly.
+Ear infections and impacted ear cerumen can cause tinnitus.
+Therefore, it is important to keep your ears dry and clean.

 Tinnitus can be triggered by anxiety or stress.
 To help relieve these negative emotions, start by inculcating good daily habits into your life such as having a healthy diet and an adequate amount of exercise.

 Avoid standing or sitting too near to speakers, especially if you are going to a club or concert.
 Loud noises can damage the cells and membranes in the cochlea, which may lead to tinnitus or hearing loss.

 Listen to music at a safe volume

 If you are using headphones or earbuds to listen to music, ensure that the volume is adjusted to a safe level that will not damage your ears.
 The recommended volume is between 60 and 85 decibels.